Rafale Fighter Jet Deal: What India Gets From France

 With this deal, India will get a fighter with 14 India-specific enhancements and a modern air-to-air missile that restores its edge in aerial combat over Pakistan.

-The French fighter will be fitted with the 150-km range Meteor missile in the weapons package that Indian Air Force (IAF) will get as part of the Euro 7.878-billion (around Rs 59,000 crore) deal for 36 Rafale fighters.
+The French fighter will come equipped with the 150-km range Meteor missile as part of the weapons package the Indian Air Force will receive under the €7.878-billion (around ₹59,000 crore) deal for 36 Rafale jets.

 Meteor missile is a Beyond Visual Range missile and provides a no-escape zone three times greater than that of a conventionally powered missile in a head-on engagement.